 That exact problem struck CHI St. Luke’s in Lufkin, TX, where upper patient floors, the medical staff meeting room, radiology department and operating rooms all suffered from poor connectivity.

 “In the lower parts of the hospital, especially in the first-floor medical staff meeting room, there was no service whatsoever,” described David Bailey, chief medical officer.
 “The only way someone could get in touch with you was through paging, and that’s a problem because there’s only one phone in that room.”

 Like CHI St. Luke’s, many hospitals that suffer from poor cellular connectivity turn to active distributed antenna systems (DAS) as the first possible solution.

 However, hospital budgets are under increasing scrutiny and an expensive and time-consuming active solution isn’t always the best option.
 Hospitals looking for an alternative can opt for passive DAS instead.
 These solutions capture existing cell signals from nearby cell towers using rooftop donor antennas, amplify the weak signal, and then rebroadcast the boosted signal inside the building.

 Passive DAS takes far less time to install and costs a lot less than active DAS.
 The system can be up and running in a matter of weeks and cost between 30 cents and 70 cents per square foot to install.
-What’s more, a passive DAS solution is carrier agnostic, meaning it offers a universal solution, benefitting all users regardless of cell service provider.
+What’s more, a passive DAS solution is carrier agnostic, meaning it offers a universal solution, benefiting all users regardless of cell service provider.